tejten/collibra-cpsh-dq-custom-banner/docs/dqo/01-dqo-nginx.md

 # Create a custom header and footer in Collibra Data Quality & Observability

 There are two workarounds - one with Nginx and the other with Apache HTTP 2.4.
-Both options are documented below.
+Both options are documented in this repository.
 Apache HTTP 2.4 consumes ~80 MB RAM vs. ~20 MB for Nginx.

 ## Reverse-proxy injection via Nginx sub_filter